Dan Deacon: Life and education

-Deacon was born and raised in West Babylon, New York on Long Island.
+Daniel Deacon was born and raised in West Babylon, New York on Long Island.
 He graduated from Babylon High School in 1999 where he was a member of the local ska band Channel 59 alongside Tim Daniels of The Complete Guide to Everything.
-He later attended the Conservatory of Music at State University of New York at Purchase in Purchase, New York where, in addition to performing his solo material, he played in many bands, including tuba for Langhorne Slim and guitar in the improvisational grindcore band Rated R, and had a small mixed chamber ensemble.
+He later attended the Conservatory of Music at State University of New York at Purchase in Purchase, New York where, in addition to performing his solo material, he played in many bands, including tuba for Langhorne Slim and guitar in the improvisational grindcore band, Rated R, and had a small mixed chamber ensemble.
 He completed his graduate studies in electro-acoustic and computer music composition.
 He studied under composer and conductor Joel Thome and Dary John Mizelle.

 In 2004 he moved to Baltimore, Maryland and moved into the Copycat Building and, along with friends from SUNY Purchase, formed Wham City, an arts and music collective.